cocoreat/cocoreat.github.io/_posts/2020-03-04-Managed-Service-Accounts copy.md

 <p class="meta">Published: 04 Mar 2020</p>

 I had to set up a service account in AD for one specific application, which was running on just one server.
-I've decided to write this process down, because if you're searching for "Managed Service Accounts" (MSA) you're first results will most probably be about ["Group Managed Service Account (gMSA)"](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview), which is basically an evolved form of service accounts (and too complex for my needs in this case).
+I've decided to write this process down, because if you're searching for "Managed Service Accounts" (MSA) your first results will most probably be about ["Group Managed Service Account (gMSA)"](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview), which is basically an evolved form of service accounts (and too complex for my needs in this case).

 So, let's start.
 In order to create a MSA in AD, I use the following Powershell-Cmdlet.
 Please notice the parameter *RestrictToSingleComputer*, which will make it an ordinary MSA.
 ```powershell